 The German trade surplus declined to €12 billion in November of 2021 from €16.8 billion a year earlier, as imports hit a record high.
 Imports jumped 19.3% yoy to an all-time high of €113.7 billion, the biggest annual gain in 5 months, prompted by purchases from China (29.8%), the EU (16.3%) and the US (7.9%) while those from the UK dropped 7.9%.
 Exports rose 12.1% to €125.7 billion, with sales rising to the EU (14%) and the US (14.7%), but falling to China (-4.2%) and the UK (-4.9%). source: Federal Statistical Office

 Balance of Trade in Germany averaged 5669.72 EUR Million from 1950 until 2021, reaching an all time high of 25455.63 EUR Million in March of 2016 and a record low of -535.91 EUR Million in April of 1991.
 This page provides - Germany Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Germany Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Balance of Trade in Germany is expected to be 9400.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Germany to stand at 1800.00 in 12 months time.
-In the long-term, the Germany Balance of Trade is projected to trend around 6800.00 EUR Million in 2021 and 4600.00 EUR Million in 2022, according to our econometric models.
+Balance of Trade in Germany is expected to be 20500.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Balance of Trade is projected to trend around 18400.00 EUR Million in 2023 and 17200.00 EUR Million in 2024, according to our econometric models.